fredie7/accenture_assignment/README.md

 First, please, ensure that you have python and node installed on your computer

-Then fork the repo
+- Then fork the repo
-Go into the project directory: cd accenture_assignment
+- Go into the project directory:
+- cd accenture_assignment

-To do all intallations and run from an independent virtual environment(recommended): python -m venv venv
+To do all intallations and run from an independent virtual environment(recommended):
+- python -m venv venv

 Assess virtual environment:
-source venv\bin\activate (hit enter)
+- source venv\bin\activate (hit enter)

 Once you're in, install uv:
-pip install uv
+- pip install uv

-Install all the required dependences: uv pip install -r requirements.txt'
+- Install all the required dependences:
+- uv pip install -r requirements.txt'

 To run the ETL:

-cd data_warehouse
+- cd data_warehouse
-cd etl
+- cd etl
-cd gold
+- cd gold
-run each of the following to loaf or refresh the data: python dim_categories.py python dim_customers.py python dim_dates.py python dim_currencies.py python fact_transactions.py
+run each of the following to loaf or refresh the data:
+- python dim_categories.py
+- python dim_customers.py
+- python dim_dates.py
+- python dim_currencies.py
+- python fact_transactions.py

-to run the AI:
+- to run the AI:
 Return to the root of this project - accenture_assignment
-Then:
+- Then:
-cd AI
+- cd AI
-cd app
+- cd app
-run:
+- run:
-uvicorn main:app --reload
+- uvicorn main:app --reload

 Once it starts, you may want to interact with the front end:
-Split your terminal or cd into the project from another terminal Start from the project's root - accenture_assignment cd frontend cd app cd business-agent-ui
+- Split your terminal or cd into the project from another terminal
+- Start from the project's root - accenture_assignment
+- cd frontend
+- cd app
+- cd business-agent-ui

-To have access to alll supportive javascript packages:
+To have access to alll supportive javascript packages, run:
+- npm install
+- npm install remark-gfm
+- npm install react-markdown
+- cd app (again)
 run:
-npm install
-npm install remark-gfm
-npm install react-markdown
-cd app (again)
-run:
-npm run dev
+- npm run dev
-Go to the browser:
+- Go to the browser:
 enter:
-http://localhost:3000/         (Make usre you don't have ny program running on this port in the mean tim)
+- http://localhost:3000/         (Make usre you don't have any program running on this port in the mean tim)